MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 {{<alert class="warning" caption="Warning">}}
-Be aware that the *MinDistance* and *MaxDistance* values are algorithm-specific and don't precisely represent vessel diameters.
+Be aware that the <attribute>MinDistance</attribute> and <attribute>MaxDistance</attribute> values are algorithm-specific and don't precisely represent vessel diameters.
 The result of `DTFSkeletonization` is a vascular graph with an idealized, circular profile while in reality, the vessels have more complicated profiles.
 It is an idealized graph where all vessels have a circular cross section.
-This cross section only has one radius, described by *MinDistance* and *MaxDistance*.
+This cross section only has one radius, described by <attribute>MinDistance</attribute> and <attribute>MaxDistance</attribute>.
 Those are not the two radii of an elliptical cross section, but the results of two different algorithms to measure the one, idealized radius at Skeletons.
 {{</alert>}}

-Instead of using the ID of each edge for the label property, we are now using the *MinDistance* property of the skeleton.
+Instead of using the ID of each edge for the label property, we are now using the <attribute>MinDistance</attribute> property of the skeleton.
 The result is a color-coded 3D visualization depending on the radius of the vessels.
 Small vessels are red, large vessels are green.

 ![Radius based Visualization](images/tutorials/visualization/V8_010new.png "Radius based Visualization")